DragissaPetrovicc/finalwork-fe/README.md

 TailwindCSS (3.4.4)
 MUI @emotion/react (11.11.4)
 MUI @emotion/styled (11.11.5)

-Potreban je dotenv fajl (.env)  –
-Pokrenuti projekat komandom npm start
+A dotenv file (.env) is required – dragissapetrovicc@gmail.com Run the project with the command npm start